bitcoinerlab/miniscript/README.md

 const { asm, issane } = compileMiniscript(miniscript);
 ```

-### Generating expressive witness scripts
+### Generating explicit witness scripts

-To generate an expressive witness script from a Miniscript, you can use the `satisfier` function:
+To generate an explicit witness script from a Miniscript, you can use the `satisfier` function:

 ```javascript
 const { satisfier } = require('@bitcoinerlab/miniscript');